 This course provides selected topics in literature (to be announced).
 Topics include, but are not limited to the Bible and Literature, Contemporary Science Fiction, Early American Literature, and Literary Criticism and Theory.
 May be repeated.
 Prerequisite: Any 200-level English offering.

 Offered alternate years.
 Prerequisite: Grade of ‘C’ or better in EN 302.

 Offered alternate years.
 Prerequisite: Grade of ‘C’ or better in EN 303.

 EN 422 Modern Pacific Literature (3)

 This course introduces students to significant works of contemporary literature and film produced by indigenous Pacific islanders and explores issues of anti-colonialism, modernization, and traditional culture.
 Works include writers from across Oceania, including a sampling of works from Melanesia, Micronesia, and Polynesia.
 Offered annually.
-Fulfills Global Awareness course requirement.
-Prerequisite: Any 200-level English offering.
+Fulfills General Education "Values" requirement for "Education for Adaptation and Change."